PlanetRead/subtitle-tool-for-Adobe-Premier/development.md

 ### Overview

 For rapid prototyping and testing of ExtendScript code without creating a full extension, you can use the **ExtendScript Debugger**.
-This allows you to write and run standalone .jsx scripts directly in Premiere Pro using alert boxes and prompts for user interaction. [here](https://marketplace.visualstudio.com/items?itemName=Adobe.extendscript-debug)
+This allows you to write and run standalone .jsx scripts directly in Premiere Pro using alert boxes and prompts for user interaction. [dowload the extension here](https://marketplace.visualstudio.com/items?itemName=Adobe.extendscript-debug)

+### For a video demonstration, check out this [video](https://drive.google.com/file/d/1gRen1890ULzBtjY6eif32ngMvJwwSw6N/view?usp=sharing)

 ### Installing ExtendScript Debugger

 1. Download the ExtendScript Debugger extension.